 All About Postage Stamp Trains

 Imported from Faller in Germany, Aurora's Postage Stamp Bus System was introduced in 1968, the same year Faller released it in Europe.
 What actually comprised the Postage Stamp bus product line, however, is questionable.
-I've used three sources of information to compile the list:
+I've used four sources of information to compile the list: